 With that info out of the way, we can talk about how we handle your precious films!

 First off we need to get them, so please send all films...beers...postcards and chocolate to the closest store to you, please see here for our full address details.

 When shipping us films, please use a trackable service.
 We have good a rapport with Post Haste, Courier Post and NZ Post so we recommend one of those three.

 When we get your films we will get in touch with an eta on when your films will be shared with you.
 The turnaround times listed with each service are an approximate and can vary depending on our workload.
 If we think it will be longer than our expected turnaround we will let you know.

 After informing you of our turnaround we will get to work.
 Both stores have a slightly difference workflow but it is like this:

 - Develop your Colour C41 film in our converted Noritsu (named 'Nori') processor or develop your B&W or ECN-2 in our Jobo ATL2+ (named 'Hawk') processor using single shot B&W or ECN-2 chemistry.
 We do not offer an in house E6 service however, we do use another lab so feel free to send us your slide films.

-- Once developed your film is then scanned using one of our two Fujifilm Frontier SP3000 Scanners (named 'Gen' and we're still looking for a name for our 2nd scanner).
+- Once developed your film is then scanned using one of our two Fujifilm Frontier SP3000 Scanners (named 'Gen' and 'Grumpy').
 This is where the magic happens.
 We have customised our SP3000s to get the most analogue goodness out of your films.
 However, we do understand that not everyone's taste is the same, so we recommend you letting us know if you aren't happy with your scans.
 Some people prefer flatter scans where others prefer darker shadows, feel free to let us know if you have this preference or you can let our team do their thing and see how it comes out.